gcpjedi/google-k8s-workshop-v2/modules/01-get-started.md

 1. Enter the username
 1. Enter the user password

     > Note: Sometimes GCP asks for a verification code when it detects logins from unusual locations.
 It is a security measure to keep the account protected.
 If this happens, please ask the instructor for the verification code.

-1. In the top left corner select the project "XXXXXXXXXXXXX-yyyyyy", where XXXXXXXXXXXXX matches the name of the e-mail you were given.
+1. In the top left corner select the project "XXXXXXXXXXXXX-yyyyyy", where XXXXXXXXXXXXX matches the name of the e-mail you were given

 ## Cloud Shell